 Best Artificial Intelligence Stocks: 7 Picks To Buy and Watch Now

 Savvy investors will want to check out stocks that capitalize on artificial intelligence — using computers to simulate human thinking, reasoning and problem solving.
 Companies that use AI technology often do so by using software to process huge amounts of data.
-As the pandemic of 2020 forced lockdowns, many businesses took advantage of AI to interact with the public, as face-to-face contact was limited.
-That trend seems likely to continue.
-In a November market forecast, Gartner Inc. predicted the market for AI would grow 21.3%, to $62.5 billion, in 2022.
+Gartner Inc. predicted that AI-driven machines would account for a whopping 20% of the global workforce and 40% of all economic productivity by as early as 2028.

 7 AI Stocks To Watch